aws-samples/open-on-demand-on-aws/README.md

     1. OnNodeConfigured
         1. Script: CloudFormation Output for the ClusterConfigBucket; in the format `s3://$ClusterConfigBucket/pcluster_worker_node.sh`
         1. Args: Open OnDemand CloudFormation stack name

+### Enabling Interactive Desktops

+The enable interactive desktops on a compute queue, do the following:

+1. Add a cluster to the Portal by following the directions [here](https://osc.github.io/ood-documentation/latest/enable-desktops/add-cluster.html)

 ## Security